Why I Eat Plants

 My wife and I often enjoy a lemonade, sometimes with fresh mint, and sometimes even cooled in the fridge, somewhere between lunch and dinner.

-Since work keeps my wife and I apart until dinner, it is the most consistent meal of the day for us, which is far from ideal.
-However, most days we have dinner before 7 pm, allowing us a small “fast” of about 12 hours before “breaking” fast in the morning, which is close to ideal.
+It is beautiful to share a family meal where we eat together at the same table and make small talk.
+Most days my wife and I have dinner before 7 pm, allowing us a small “fast” of about 12 hours before “breaking” fast in the morning, which is close to ideal.

 We just drink some tea about an hour before bed, usually Ross’s “Detox Tea“, but sometimes a grated ginger tea with honey that my wife just swoons over.